zaynhijazi/SacredBondClone/README.md

 # SacredBond Setup

-## First Step Nuget Packages Setup
+## First Step Nuget Packages Setup:
-After cloning this repository, make sure to go to the SacredBond.App.sln.
+After cloning this repository, make sure to go to download **Visual Studio (VS)** and not **Visual Studio Code (VSC)**.
+After downloading, VS, open SacredBond.App.sln.
 For the next steps, the aim is to install the required NuGet packages for each project in the solution.
 You should run the `dotnet restore` command in the respective directories of the projects to download the necessary packages defined in their `.csproj` files.

 1. **SacredBond.App**:
    - Navigate to the "SacredBond.App" directory in your terminal.